 What we learned is that fluorocarbons exhibit strong hydrophobic characteristics.
 This is what provides the excellent water repellency.

 We also learned that it is the main ingredient in special fluorocarbon coatings that are used primarily to resist corrosion from salt water spray and other environmental conditions that need protection from chemical attack.

 Furthermore, fluorocarbons are also considered a fluorosurfactant.
 What Fluorosurfactants do is lower the surface tension of water.
-This is what aids in penetration of the substrate much better than a typical water-based sealer.
+This is what aids in penetration of the substrate and performs much better than a typical water-based sealer.

 Something else we want to mention is third party testing, such as the ASTM.
 While other products within Concrete Sealers USA line have been subjected to and received various ASTM ratings, PS100 has not been submitted yet.

-We can’t state specifically for ourselves that PS100 is the best at resisting oil stains since we did not test it ourselves against competing products.
+We can’t state specifically that PS100 is the best at resisting oil stains since we did not test it ourselves against competing products.
 Only Concrete Sealers USA has done that.
 However, we were impressed none the less at how well it resisted oil staining and other automotive chemicals in our own unscientific testing.

 Lastly, in speaking with Concrete Sealers USA, we learned that they have been receiving positive feedback from both customers and contractors since its release last year.

 As we stated earlier, penetrating sealers for a garage floor will never provide 100% oil stain prevention of concrete.
 Only a coating can do that.
 However, of all the oil repelling garage floor sealers that are available, we feel that PS100 it putting the challenge to the top performers at resisting oil stains.